Capture of Malacca (1511): Portuguese conquest

-The armada arrived at Malacca by 1 July.
-Upon arrival they fired their guns and displayed battle arrangements, causing great commotion in the harbour.
-Albuquerque declared that no ship was to set sail without his permission and began trying to negotiate the safe return of the remaining prisoners.
-As Albuquerque considered the Sultan's conduct to have been treasonous, he demanded that the prisoners be returned without a ransom as a show of good-faith, but Mahmud Shah replied with vague and evasive answers and insisted that Albuquerque sign a peace treaty beforehand.
-In reality, the Sultan was trying to buy time to fortify the city and call back the fleet, whose admiral the Portuguese identified as the Laksamana.
+The Portuguese armada arrived at Malacca by 1 July, with the Flor do Mar in the lead.
+The arrival of the armada to the harbour was designed to be impactful, accompanied by the displaying of flags, trumpeting, and a half hour salvo.
+They displayed battle arrangements and caused great commotion in the harbour but Albuquerque declared that no ship was to set sail without his permission.
+He then sought to negotiate the safe return of the remaining prisoners.
+As Albuquerque considered the Sultan's conduct to have been treasonous, he demanded that the prisoners be returned without a ransom as a show of good-faith.
+Mahmud Shah replied with vague and evasive answers, expressing his desire for peace, declaring himself a servant of King Manuel, and insisted that Albuquerque sign a peace treaty beforehand.
+The Sultan was trying to buy time as he continued to fortify the city and call back the fleet, whose admiral the Portuguese identified as "Lassemane", or laksamana.
+Believing his ruler to be doomed, the admiral appears to have deserted with his forces to the island of Singapore.

 Albuquerque continued to receive messages from the prisoner Rui de Araújo, who informed Albuquerque of the Sultan's military strength, through Nina Chatu.
 The Sultan could muster 20,000 men, which included Turkish and Persian bowmen, thousands of artillery pieces, and 20 war elephants, but he noted that the artillery was crude and lacked enough gunners.
 Albuquerque himself would later report to the King that only 4,000 of those men were battle-ready.

-The sultan on his part was not too intimidated by the small Portuguese contingent.
-Albuquerque would later write to King Manuel that the sultan had somehow managed to correctly estimate the total number of soldiers aboard his fleet with a margin of error of "less than three men".
-Thus, he remained in the city organizing its defence, "not realizing the great danger he was putting himself into".
+The sultan on his part was not too intimidated by the comparatively small Portuguese contingent.
+Albuquerque would later write to King Manuel that the sultan had somehow managed to correctly estimate the total number of soldiers aboard his fleet with a margin of error of less than three men.
+Thus, he remained in the city organizing its defence.
+The King of Pahang had come to Malacca to marry the Sultan's daughter and he would help with his forces.
+The Gujarati community funded 600 Turkish mercenaries.